 - DOM must provide Medicaid for an extended period following termination of pregnancy to women who applied for and were eligible and received Medicaid services on the day that their pregnancy ends.
-This period extends from the last day of pregnancy through the end of the month in which a 60-day period ends. - Eligibility must be provided regardless of changes in the woman's financial circumstances that may occur within this extended period.
+This period extends from the last day of pregnancy through the end of the month in which a 12-month period ends. - Eligibility must be provided regardless of changes in the woman's financial circumstances that may occur within this extended period. - A review is required at the end of the 12-month period.